Linux-Comedi/comedilib/README.md

 This distribution contains only the user-space library.
-You will almost certainly also want to download the Comedi kernel modules found in the "comedi" tarball.
-Also, the calibration programs comedi_calibrate and comedi_soft_calibrate can be found in the "comedi_calibrate" tarball.
-A few boards also need firmware found in the "comedi-nonfree-firmware" tarball.
+You will almost certainly also want to download the Comedi kernel modules found in the *comedi* tarball.
+Also, the calibration programs comedi_calibrate and comedi_soft_calibrate can be found in the *comedi_calibrate* tarball.
+A few boards also need firmware found in the *comedi-nonfree-firmware* tarball.

-* Installation:
+## Installation

-Installation instructions are found in INSTALL.
+Installation instructions are found in [INSTALL](INSTALL).

-* Mailing List:
+## Mailing List

 Questions about Comedi and Comedilib should be sent to the Comedi mailing list, <comedi_list@googlegroups.com>.
 It is necessary to